To open the Sequencer view, tap on the following icon from the left-toolbar:

 A list of all pads from the current bank as well as their corresponding recorded notes are displayed.
 In the above example, we can see that pad number 11 is triggered every 1/8th of a bar.
 You can manually add, move and delete notes by using the tools provided on the bottom toolbar:

 - Hand tool: Moves the current selection by dragging it vertically or horizontally.
-It can also be used to scroll within the editor
+It can also be used to scroll within the editor.
+Doing a long press on the grid adds a new note at this location (keep holding and drag your finger to the right to set the note length)

-- Selection tool: Drag along the timeline to select a group of notes
+- Selection tool: Drag along the timeline to select a group of notes.
+After selecting one or several notes, the bottom toolbar displays further options to Quantize, Duplicate, Delete or Copy & Paste them.

 - Draw note length tool: Creates a new note with its length set by dragging your finger over the timeline